 Once you've enjoyed a major success, it’s very enticing to rest and reap the rewards of your achievement.
 Being content is OK for a moment and taking a vacation is fine.
 But, you have to get back to work at some point.

-Sure, you may get to the top of a great mountain, build something beautiful and want to just sit back and admire your handiwork.
-But, if you go down the mountain, you never know what awaits you on the other side.
+Sure, you may get to the top of a great mountain.
+You may build something beautiful and want to just sit back and admire your handiwork.
+But, what if you do decide to go back down the mountain?
+You never know what awaits you on the other side.
 If you keep moving, you may find even greener pastures.
 Possibly, there could be greater mountains to climb.
-And there usually are.
+There usually are.

 If you keep moving and stay alert, the reaches of your success can be unlimited.
 Let your success be not an end, but the beginning of something even greater.
 Always let your momentum carry you forward.